Updated on December 29, 2022

 LASIK Surgery Overview

-Laser in-situ keratomileusis, popularly known as LASIK, is a treatment that corrects vision problems.1 Vision issues, or refractive errors, LASIK treats include:
+Laser in-situ keratomileusis, popularly known as LASIK, is a treatment that corrects vision problems.1 It’s typically used to treat refractive errors, such as:

 LASIK surgery involves changing the shape of the cornea to enhance focus.
 The cornea is the clear part of your eye that focuses light on the retina, which enables clear vision.